Exploring Shakespearean Tragedy:

 Shakespeare’s special language was In Search of Shakespearean Tragedy’s strong suit.
 Not only did we define the special language feature, we also empirically tested that special language.
 In many high-confidence results, we found, fundamentally, that the special language we posited for Shakespeare does exist in four variants which are meaningfully demonstrable in human responses to them.
 Moreover, we found individually in these high-confidence results some very “quirky” things about preference among these four special language variants, things never dreamt of perhaps in practical criticism any more than they have been dreamt of in sociology or psychology.
 We think it all makes interesting reading, and one can read it in In Search of Shakespeare’s Tragedy.

 By the time ISST came into print, we had already done a second empirical experiment with Shakespeare’s special tragedic language.
-And since the publication of ISST, we have done a much more major and unusual empirical experiment linking preference among Shakespeare’s special language variants to preference for painterly qualities among masterworks of art in the Minnesota Marine Art Museum (MMAM).
+And since the publication of ISST, we have done a much more major and unusual empirical experiment, linking preference among Shakespeare’s special language variants to preference for painterly qualities among masterworks of art in the Minnesota Marine Art Museum (MMAM).
 All three experiments were successful in establishing high-confidence relationships (95% confidence levels) between special language preference and other preferences.
 In fact, we found at least 38 high-confidence relationships to other preferences, many of the 38 being not just high-confidence but very-high-confidence (99%+).
 Almost all of these results can be considered “quirky.”
 Some are related to basic demographic distinctions like age.
 Some are related to modern popular literature, reflecting the experimental audience of customers at a used book store.
-And some are related to masterworks of American and European art, relationships for example to Hudson River School and Luminous American artists, or to European artists like Matisse, Picasso, Monet, and Van Gogh.
+And some are related to masterworks of American and European art, relationships, for example, to Hudson River School and Luminous American artists or to European artists like Matisse, Picasso, Monet, and Van Gogh.

-Quirky perhaps, but we have already showed that they can help explain critical preferences about Julius Caesar.
+Quirky perhaps, but we have already shown that they can help explain critical preferences about Julius Caesar.
 And the variations within Shakespeare’s special language are also key to our finding a dynamic commonality among the Great Tragedies with all their seeming diversity.

 ITCHS Home Next Chapter Contents